Skip to main content

 What is May Day?

-May Day is a celebration of spring on May 1st!
+May Day is a celebration of spring on May 1st.
 The holiday has roots in several different ancient celebrations; most historians specifically cite the Roman and Celtic spring celebrations around the same time as the most directly related.
-From these ancient spring celebrations through medieval Europe to the modern Midwest, early May has long been a time of flowers and joy!
+From these ancient spring celebrations through medieval Europe to the modern Midwest, early May has long been a time of flowers and joy.

 I dug through old newspaper records from our area when researching a May Day article for the spring 2020 issue of Living Here Midwest magazine and discovered that May Day/ May 1st as a spring celebration has been celebrated in the Siouxland area since at least the 1880s!